informatics-isi-edu/ermrest/api-doc/model/rest.md

 - 403 Forbidden
 - 401 Unauthorized

+## Bulk Schemata and Table Creation

+The POST operation can be used to create multiple named schemata and/or tables in a single request by posting a complex JSON document to the same resource used for retrieving all schemata:

+- _service_ `/catalog/` _cid_ `/schema`

+In this operation, `application/json` content MUST be provided.
+The same format returned in schemata retrieval is supported:

+    POST /ermrest/catalog/42/schema HTTP/1.1
+	Host: www.example.com
+	Content-Type: application/json

+    {
+	  "schemas": {
+	    schema name: schema representation, ...
+	  }
+	}

+with this form, each _schema name_ MUST be distinct and available for use as a new schema in the catalog.
+Each _schema representation_ MAY include multiple fields as described in the [Schema Retrieval](#schema-retrieval) documentation.
+If present, the `"schema_name"` field MUST match the _schema name_ key of the enclosing document.
+If present, the `"tables"` field MAY describe new tables which will also be created as part of the same request.

+Optionally, a batch request list document is also supported:

+    POST /ermrest/catalog/42/schema HTTP/1.1
+	Host: www.example.com
+	Content-Type: application/json

+    [
+	   schema or table representation, ...
+	]

+In this form, each _schema representation_ is handled as in the preceding form, creating both schema and any nested tables.
+Each _table representation_ is handled similar to the [Table Creation](#table-creation) API, allowing multiple tables to be added to existing schemata.
+The list of schema and table representations are processed in document order.
+With both forms, a set of tables with interdependent foreign key constraints MAY be specified and the service will first create all requested schemata, then all tables, then all foreign key constraints.

+On success, the response is:

+    HTTP/1.1 201 Created
+	Content-Type: application/json

+	...new resource representation...

+Typical error response codes include:
+- 400 Bad Request
+- 403 Forbidden
+- 409 Conflict
+- 401 Unauthorized

+The request effects are atomic, either applying all elements of the batch change to the catalog model or making no changes at all in the case of failures.

 ## Schema Creation

 The POST operation is used to create new, empty schemata, using a model-level resource name of the form: